md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 ## Why I Wrote This White Paper

-During my studies in Artificial Intelligence at Université Paris-Saclay, I became increasingly interested in the intersection of AI, governance, public policy, and evidence-based decision-making.
+During my master’s studies in Artificial Intelligence at Université Paris-Saclay, I became increasingly interested in the intersection of Artificial Intelligence, governance, public policy, and evidence-based decision-making.
 While much of the global discussion surrounding Artificial Intelligence focuses on commercial applications, I believe there are also important opportunities for AI to contribute to policy research, public-sector innovation, and digital governance.

 Bangladesh has made significant progress in digital transformation and has demonstrated growing interest in emerging technologies.
 As AI continues to evolve, I believe it is important to explore how these technologies may be applied responsibly to support governance, knowledge management, policy analysis, and public service improvement.